awslabs/mlspace/frontend/docs/admin-guide/manual-s3-permissions.md

 Follow the instructions from the [Updating The IAM Policy Permissions section](#updating-the-iam-policy-permissions) for the `self.user_policy`

-Finally, for these changes to take effect, the application will need to be redeployed to the MLSpace account.
+Finally, for these changes to take effect, the application will need to be redeployed to the {{ $params.APPLICATION_NAME }} account.

-All MLSpace user accounts created from now own will have the updated permissions.
+All {{ $params.APPLICATION_NAME }} user accounts created from now own will have the updated permissions.

 #### Limiting Access To the Bucket For Certain Projects
 If access of the bucket should be scoped to only specific projects, then those projects' policies should be modified.

-- Open the AWS console for the MLSpace Account with a role that can modify IAM permissions
+- Open the AWS console for the {{ $params.APPLICATION_NAME }} Account with a role that can modify IAM permissions
 - Search for and go to the IAM service
 - In the side-navigation click "Policies"
 - Search for the name of the project that should have access to the bucket